Bwin.party agrees deal with investor on board changes

 LONDON An activist American investment group agreed to take a seat on the board of online gambling company bwin.party on Thursday after a compromise deal following weeks of verbal sparring.

-The agreement headed off an expected clash at the company's annual meeting in Gibraltar where investor SpringOwl, which has a 5 percent stake in bwin.party, had proposed four nominees for board roles.
+The agreement headed off an expected clash at the company's annual meeting in Gibraltar where investor SpringOwl, which has a five percent stake in bwin.party, had proposed four nominees for board roles.

 SpringOwl said it had nominated Daniel Silvers to take the board place to which it was entitled after buying a stake in the company earlier this year.